urbit/urbit.org/content/blog/iot.md

-We end our discussion with an adaptation of a scenario that I borrow from my brief time working on [Ceptr](http://ceptr.org/) in 2018 that begins to show dim outlines of how a lunar IoT-connected world evokes phantoms of the properties of a hypothetical "global nervous system".
+We end our discussion with an adaptation of a scenario that I borrow from my brief time working on [Ceptr](http://ceptr.org/) in 2018 that begins to show dim outlines of how a lunar IoT-connected world evokes phantoms of the properties of a hypothetical ["global nervous system"](https://en.wikipedia.org/wiki/Global_brain).
 This example is purposefully mundane to illustrate how deficient our Earth systems are, and while it is possible to accomplish in theory, it is impractical on a wide scale due to the numerous problems with IoT discussed here.
 Imagine that you suffer headaches from low atmospheric pressure.
 You'd like to know when a low-pressure front is an hour away from you so that you can pre-emptively take aspirin to prevent the headache.
 Your personal digital assistant, running on Urbit, can then periodically query sensors in your region hooked up to moons for weather data to predict whether or not you will be soon be passing through a low pressure front.
 This could be a free service, or paid for automatically with cryptocurrency microtransactions.
 This task will someday be trivial on Mars, and is merely a stone's throw away from a vast and undiscovered universe of other possibilities unlocked by SSI networks.

 [^0]: Of course, all moon names have four words, not three.
 What the fourth word
-    needs to be for only three words to display is a matter of Urbit lore that is more fun to discover yourself than have it told to you, so I won't spoil it here.
+    needs to be for only three words to display is a matter of Urbit lore that is more fun to discover yourself than have it told to you, so we won't spoil it here.